Barolo 2019 — why this vintage is worth the hype

 • when is the best time to drink it;

-• which Barolo 2019 bottles we have in stock at Brunolo.nl (including specific scores, style and aging potential).
+• Which 2019 Barolo bottles we have in stock at Brunolo.nl (including specific scores, style, and aging potential).

 1. What happened in the vineyard in 2019?